Hauser & Wirth Menorca crowned Best Art Destination: Wallpaper* Design Awards 2022

 As with community engagement, sustainability has become a core mission of Hauser & Wirth, having recently appointed their first sustainably director for the whole business.
 In Menorca, sustainable initiatives include the collection of rainwater, energy-efficient climate control, the landscaping by Oudolf, who worked with local plant experts to create a native flora garden that will renew and thrive all year long, and an exciting project to bring a small fleet of solar-powered boats to transport visitors – the first of its kind in the Balearics.
 In addition, Cantina is run by a local restaurant and vineyard, Binifadet and will focus on local and sustainable food that highlights the island’s culinary strengths.

 In many ways, Hauser & Wirth Menorca feels like a utopian idea about how art can be experiential and engaged with its place, the food, nature, community, and Wirth himself has said as much about this project.
 It is hard not to fall for the magic and be excited by its potential.
-Come for the art, stay for the experience. §
+An exhibition by American artist Rashid Johnson opens this summer – go for the art, stay for the experience. §